MicroEJ/AbstractionLayer-Linux/README.md

 option(BUILD_VALIDATION   "Build validation utilities"                     OFF)
 ```

-examples:
+Examples:

-* if your VEE port doesn't have the FS foundation library, you can disable BUILD_FS
+* If your VEE Port doesn't have the FS Foundation Library, you can disable BUILD_FS.
 * BUILD_VALIDATION is only used to validate the core architecture.

-To disable a feature, simply add the following line in the project_options.cmake file of your VEE port project:
+To disable a feature, simply add the following line in the project_options.cmake file of your VEE Port project:

 ```
 set(BUILD_XXX         "Build XXX Abstraction Layer"                   OFF)